SingaporeMotherhood | Family Fun

 - Go on a Bridge Tour, where you can meet the captain, see the inner workings of this ‘limousine of the seas’, and visit the helicopter pad on the ship!

-There’s no need to rush on the last day.
-Every deck has its own disembarkation time and we don’t have to wait too long for our turn.
+FInally, there’s no need to rush on the last day.
+Every deck has its own disembarkation slot and we don’t have to wait too long for our turn.
 In fact, there’s enough time to have a leisurely breakfast, for the kids to have a final session of pool play, and for us to enjoy another coffee as we watch the Singapore skyline slowly approach along the horizon.